jvitku/nengo_1.4/README.md

 ### TODO

 * Implement the `ctu.nengoros.model.plasticity.*` in order to provide plastic TransformTerminations.
 This will be used for automatic determination of transformations and learning.
-* Improve DefaultModem and NeuralModule to implement the `awaitReady()` method from the `HannsNode`, by this way, the correct startup of all ROS components should be ensured.
-Therefore all waiting, mostly in the

 * Improve use of `RosUtils` .. `TimeUtil`, particularly in the `ca.nengo.util.impl.NodeThreadPool`.
 * Define Nengo ROS message for sending time series?